nventive/BiometryService/README.md

 - IOS

-The `SecKeyChain` will be use to store a string linked to a key.
-IOS is in charge to secure the data with biometric Authentication during the process.
+The `SecKeyChain` will be used to store a string linked to a key.
+IOS is in charge of securing the data with biometric Authentication during the process.
-In case of error, it throw a `SecurityException`.
+In case of error, `SecurityException` is thrown.

 - Android

-A new `CryptoObject` from `AndroidX.Biometric` is created with a key as parameter.
+A new `CryptoObject` from `AndroidX.Biometric` is created with a key as a parameter.
 Then the data will be encrypted and presented to the `biometricPrompt` manager.
 The final step will encode the data in base64 and store it in App with the shared preferences.

 ### Decrypt

-The follow method do specific actions according to the platorm targeted.
+The following method does specific actions according to the platform targeted.
 `await _biometryService.Decrypt(ct, "Secret");`

 - IOS

-Retrieve the encrypted data from the `SecKeyChain` with the secret as parameter.
-IOS is in charge to decrypt the data with biometric Authentication during the process.
+Retrieve the encrypted data from the `SecKeyChain` with the secret as a parameter.
+IOS is in charge of decrypting the data with biometric Authentication during the process.

 - Android

-Retrieve the shared preference encrypted data, then decrypt it with the secret as parameter by presenting it to the `biometricPrompt` manager.
+Retrieve the shared preference encrypted data, then decrypt it with the secret as a parameter by presenting it to the `biometricPrompt` manager.

 ## Changelog